vladmandic/sd-extension-steps-animation/README.md

 Registers a script in **txt2img** and **img2img** tabs

 Creating animation has minimum impact on overal performance as it does not require separate runs
-except adding overhead of saving each intermediate step as image
+except adding overhead of saving each intermediate step as image plus few seconds to actually create movie file

 Supports **color** and **motion** interpolation to achieve animation of desired duration from any number of interim steps
+Resulting movie fiels are typically very small (*~1MB being average*) due to optimized codec settings

 ![screenshot](steps-animation.jpg)